Selling a Trucking Company

 • A list of aging accounts receivable and payable

-• A list of all the equipment in your facility, with year, make, model and serial number, and other details on each
+• Please provide a list of all the equipment in your facility, along with the year, make, model, serial number, and other details.

 • An inventory list